 B4FV Season One

 With a mere 20 episodes to do, you probably won't be surprised that I considered rebooting this before Season Two.
-Yep, the bookends Caretaker and Outside of Time Part 1 are already in the Done column, the season is short, so it was very tempting.
-Note, I still could do this as I haven't decided yet.
+Yep, the bookends Caretaker and Outside of Time Part 1 are already in the Done column, the season is short and so are its episodes, so it was very tempting.
 The problem, other than a big desire to get to at least Dimension Jump in S2, is B4FV1 is very Season One'y despite being written around Season The Edge Three.
 What with the reorganisation and new episode plans, B4FV1 doesn't seem like such a quick job after all.
 Originally I thought it'd be like B4FV2's few reboots.

 I don't think B4FV will need Season One style work throughout, but it won't be a quick task like I think.
 Still faster than Season Two though.